theupdateframework/pep-maximum-security-model/README.rst

     another project transaction process is working on a new recently-claimed project and vice versa.

-These rules MUST be observed so that metadata is not read from or written to inconsistently.
+These rules MUST be observed so [LV: change 'so' to 'to ensure'] that metadata is not read from or written to inconsistently.

 Snapshot Process